 Grow French Beans successfully with ease... for a crop of healthy, delicious vegetables.
-Remember when growing green beans they are half hardy annuals and do not cope at all well with frosts - planting Snap/French Beans too early may bring disappointment.
+Remember when growing this type of bean (also called green or snap beans) they are half hardy annuals and do not cope at all well with frosts - planting them early may bring disappointment.
+Confused! understandable because there are purple varities too...

 This variety of green bean is also called a snap or string bean and is a native of South America.
 It found its way to mainland Europe in the sixteenth century and soon after crossed the English Channel to England.
 Some say it was brought in by the French Huguenot refugees during the reign of Elizabeth I.